-- 10.1We recognise that early intervention can prevent poor attendance.
+- 11.1 We recognise that early intervention can prevent poor attendance.
 We monitor attendance and punctuality, daily and weekly throughout the year.
-We recognise that certain groups of pupils may be more at risk of poor attendance and will provide support and assistance wherever possible. - 10.2We set challenging attendance targets for the whole school. - 10.3 Pupil-level absence data is collected regularly and published at national and local authority level through the DfE's school absence national statistics releases.
-We regularly compare our attendance data to the national average. - 10.4Specific measures are taken to monitor attendance.
+We recognise that certain groups of pupils may be more susceptible to poor attendance and will provide support and assistance wherever possible. - 11.2 We set challenging attendance targets for the whole school. - 11.3 Pupil-level absence data is collected regularly and published at national and local authority level through the DfE's school absence national statistics releases.
+We regularly compare our attendance data to the national average. - 11.4 Specific measures are taken to monitor attendance.
 These processes are embedded and regularly checked to ensure the effective safeguarding of all pupils.
 Data on attendance is collected and analysed a minimum of once per half term.
 Key analysis is made of the following: - a.
-Patterns of absence - b.
-Patterns of lateness
+Patterns of absence, including broken weeks analysis - b.
+Patterns of lateness - c.

-- c.
 Patterns of medical appointments - d.
-Correct and consistent use of absence codes - e.
-Trends in reasons for absence, for example, use of the C code, leave of absence and exclusions - f.
-Trends in particular groups of children for example, pupils with Special Educational Needs and Disability (SEND). - 10.5 Attendance data informs action planning and supports the identification of key priorities in the school development plan and future revisions of this policy. - 10.6The attendance data is reported to the Principal and all other relevant staff, to facilitate discussions with pupils and families. - 10.7Data will also be used by the school to monitor the impact of any interventions put in place to improve attendance and to modify them and inform future strategies.
+Patterns of unauthorised absence - e.
+Correct and consistent use of absence codes - f.
+Trends in reasons for absence, for example, use of the C code, leave of absence and exclusions - g.
+Trends in particular groups of children for example, pupils with Special Educational Needs and Disabilities (SEND). - 11.5 Attendance data informs our action planning and supports the identification of key priorities in the school development plan and future revisions of this policy.

+- 11.6The attendance data is reported to the Headteacher and all other relevant staff, to facilitate timely and supportive discussions with pupils and families. - 11.7Data will also be used by the school to monitor the impact of any interventions put in place to improve attendance and to modify them and inform future strategies.

-11.0 Reviewing this Policy
+12.0 Reviewing this Policy

-- 11.1This policy will be reviewed every two years or in the following circumstances: - a.
+- 11.1 This policy will be reviewed every two years or in the following circumstances: - a.
 Changes in legislation and/or government guidance - b.
 As a result of any other significant change or event - c.
 If the policy is determined not to be effective

-12.0 Appendices
+13.0 Appendices

-Appendix 1 - Key Personnel
+Appendix 1 - Key Contacts